gertvdijk/grpc-bazel-proto-bug/README.md

 # Demo bug with gRPC's `bazel/python_rules.bzl` dependencies cross-workspace

+THIS IS THE BRANCH WITH THE PROPOSED FIX AS PATCH APPLIED IN `WORKSPACE`.

 In this minimal example, I use of Google's `grpc.io`'s Bazel rules for Python for the purpose of demonstrating [a bug][bug] when these targets are used in another workspace.